 - With cucumbers, an above-ground vegetable, I make sure to at least use a light soap.
 With all those nooks and crannies a vegetable brush is a great idea as well.

-- Compost manure completely before using in your garden.
+- Compost manure completely before using in your garden, or buy pre-composted.

-In fact, I almost always use soap and a brush on above-ground and below-ground produce.
-Things like garlic, that have a protective layer of paper on them, and leafy vegetables, are the exception.
-Lettuces can’t stand up to the rigors of a brush, so light soap and your clean hands are enough to clean them.
+In fact, I always use soap on below-ground produce.
+Delicate lettuces can’t stand up to a brush, so light soap and your clean hands are enough to clean them.
 Cleaning is just a safe way to go, and my pickles taste better as a result.

 Now go harvest and eat all that good stuff in confidence!